-1) Nursing Home Medicaid – also called “Institutional Medicaid”, provides for nursing home care only
+1) Nursing Home Medicaid – Also called “Institutional Medicaid” and provides for nursing home care only.

-2) Home and Community Based Services / Waivers – sometimes called “HCBS Waivers”, provides care at home, adult day care or in assisted living
+2) Home and Community Based Services / Waivers – Sometimes called “HCBS Waivers”.
+Care is provided at home, adult day care, adult foster care homes, or in assisted living.

-3) Aged, Blind or Disabled Medicaid – sometimes called ABD or Regular Medicaid, provides care mostly at home and occasionally in assisted living or adult foster care homes.
+3) Aged, Blind or Disabled Medicaid – Sometimes called ABD or Regular Medicaid.
+Care is provided mostly at home, and occasionally, in assisted living or adult foster care homes.

 Step 2 – Determine if the applicant is “automatically eligible”

-Once the specific Medicaid program has been identified, the next step is to determine if the applicant is automatically eligible or if the Medicaid candidate will need to work with a professional Medicaid planner to become eligible.
-Eligibility rules are complex and confusing at best.
-There are 3 relatively simply approaches to determine if you or a loved one is eligible 1) Read national guidelines 2) Read state specific guidelines 3) Take a non-binding Medicaid eligibility pre-screen.
+Once the specific Medicaid program has been identified, the next step is to determine if the applicant is automatically eligible for benefits or if the Medicaid candidate will need to work with a Professional Medicaid Planner to become eligible.
+Eligibility rules are complex and confusing.
+There are 3 relatively simple approaches to determine if you or a loved one is eligible 1) Read national guidelines 2) Read state-specific guidelines 3) Take a non-binding Medicaid Eligibility Pre-Screen.

 A fourth, somewhat slower and more labor-intensive approach exists.
 One can contact their state Medicaid office and inquire.
 However, one should take this approach with caution.
-Medicaid eligibility might be best thought of as not a black and white issue.
-It is not like one is eligible or ineligible, it is more like if one does not meet the strict eligibility criteria, what can be done to become eligible?
+Medicaid eligibility should not necessarily be thought of as a black and white issue.
+When it comes to eligibility, if one does not meet the strict eligibility criteria, one should ask what can be done to become eligible.
 What other pathways to eligibility exist?
-Typically, when contacting a state Medicaid office, these alternative pathways to eligible are not discussed.
+Typically, when contacting a state Medicaid office, these alternative pathways to eligibility are not discussed.
 Find your state Medicaid office.

 Step 3 – Gather supporting documents to accompany the application

 If you determine the Medicaid candidate is automatically eligible for Medicaid, you will need to gather a significant number of documents to accompany the application.
-It may take some time and effort to gather these documents as some are required as far back as 5 years preceding the application date.
+It may take some time and effort to gather these documents, as some are required as far back as 5 years preceding the application date.
 The list below does not necessarily include all documentation that may be requested by a state’s Medicaid agency.

 Step 4 – Identify your appropriate Medicaid office

-Although Medicaid is a joint federal and state program, in most states the responsibility for application review lies with each specific county.
+Although Medicaid is a joint federal and state program, in most states, the responsibility for application review lies with each specific county.
 Connecticut is a notable exception, as all long-term services and supports applications go through one of four designated application centers.
-Illinois has regional offices and Indiana delegates partial responsibility for document gathering to its Area Agencies on Aging.
+Illinois has regional offices, and Indiana delegates partial responsibility for document gathering to its Area Agencies on Aging.
 The Medicaid.gov national site maintains an updated list of links to state, county and regional Medicaid offices.
-Click here to find your local Medicaid office.
+Find your local Medicaid office.